aiidateam/aiida-metapkg/README.md

 # AIIDA Meta-package

 AiiDA (www.aiida.net) is a workflow manager for computational science with a strong focus on provenance, performance and extensibility.
-It includes `aiida-core` and `aiida-workgraph`.
+It includes `aiida-core` and `aiida-workgraph` ...
+TODO (more).

 ## Acknowledgements